Updated

 Published

 Small Business Saturday encourages Americans across the country to support local small businesses.
-The day infuses money back into our local economies, promotes vibrant and diverse communities, and celebrates the important role of small businesses in the national economy.
+The day infuses money back into our local economies, promotes vibrant and innovative communities, and celebrates the important role of small businesses in the national economy.

 How did Small Business Saturday start?